Want to tune in for the first GOP presidential debate? Here’s how to watch - WTOP News

 In lieu of the network’s YouTube channel, the Republican National Committee has partnered with Rumble — a video sharing platform popular with some conservatives — to livestream the debate.
 Chairwoman Ronna McDaniel said earlier this year this was a decision aimed toward “getting away from Big Tech.”

-Another debate partner is the Young America’s Foundation, a Wisconsin-based outfit headed up by former Gov. Scott Walker that bills itself as “the principal outreach organization of the Conservative Movement.”
+Another debate partner is the Young America’s Foundation, a Virginia-based outfit headed up by former Wisconsin Gov. Scott Walker that bills itself as “the principal outreach organization of the Conservative Movement.”

 WHERE IS IT?

-Note: This story has been updated to correct the sixth paragraph to show the location of Young America’s Foundation as based in Virginia.